KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 to counter for jumping, I made a history of lines ant took the average create a buffer of slope and y-intercept values for the last N frames and to overlay a line whose parameters are a rolling mean of these values.
 This should smooth out the jitter and give the pipeline a "memory" so that if no line segments are detected, it could continue to overlay the last calculated line until another is found.

-Convert RGB to [HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) and work with that for getting stronger yellow area in challenge video, then do canny. but that is a hard coded approatch...

 The algorithm I created is likely overfitted to the data available in this project